 Editor's Note — CNN Insider Guides are thoroughly checked for accuracy.
 Given the fluid nature of the travel industry, however, some listings may fall out of date before guides can be updated.
 The best practice is to confirm current information on official websites before making plans to visit any business or attraction.

-(CNN) — Frankfurt looks and feels more like a modern American city than any other German metropolis.
+(CNN) — Frankfurt looks and feels more like a modern American city than any other metropolis when people visit Germany.
 The towering steel-and-glass skyline spawned the nickname "Mainhattan," while its more than 300 banks -- and the German stock market -- prompt others to call it "Bankfurt."

 But scratch beneath the surface and a very German city emerges, one where older traditions like beer gardens, street markets and Teutonic opera mix easily with Michelin-star bistros, fashion boutiques and party boats on the River Main.